QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Introduction

 \section{Introduction}

 A \emph{blockchain} is an append-only, secure, transparent, distributed ledger.
 It stores the data in \emph{blocks} connected through immutable cryptographic links, with each block extending exactly one previous block.
-Introduced in Bitcoin \cite{nakamoto2008bitcoin}, blockchain is one of the most significant technological innovations of this century.
+Introduced in Bitcoin \cite{nakamoto2008bitcoin}, blockchain is one of this century's most significant technological innovations.
 The underlying technical problem that Bitcoin solves through blockchain is \emph{byzantine fault tolerant} \emph{distributed consensus} in a decentralized system.

 In any blockchain system, delays in communication and adversarial attacks may cause \emph{forks} in the chain, creating ambiguity as to extend which block.
-In summary, (i) to prevent forks, we require that only one \emph{node} publish a block at a time.
-Thus, we need a \emph{distributed mechanism}, which we refer to as \emph{block publisher selection mechanism} (BPSM) to select a node as \emph{selected block publisher} (SBP). (ii) Still, if forks occur, to resolve them, we require the protocol to specify a \emph{chain selection rule} (CSR).
+The consensus protocol prevents these forks by selecting a node for publishing blocks using a \emph{block publisher selection mechanism} (BPSM).
+However, forks may still occur.
+To resolve these forks, we require a \emph{chain selection rule} (CSR) to choose one among them.
 The BPSM and CSR functionally characterize a blockchain protocol.
+Bitcoin blockchain protocol uses a \emph{Proof-of-Work} (PoW) based BPSM and \emph{longest chain} as the CSR.
 Typically, we measure a blockchain's performance with the two metrics: i) \emph{transactions per second} ($tps$), and ii) \emph{time for finality} ($t_f$), i.e., the time required to confirm a transaction.